EDIT Feb 24, 2018: This recipe has been refined a bit for clarity since I did a video with it :)

 - To make the onion oil, gently heat 1/3 cup vegetable oil with sliced onions to get the onion flavour.
 Cook until the onions are soft and falling apart, about 15 minutes.
 Strain out onion to add to the cooked mung beans.
 Similarly, make the green onion oil by gently heating the oil then removing from heat (about 3 minutes) for the onions to cook.

 - Remove mung beans from heat after 25-30 minutes.
 Add the strained onions (there'll still be some oil which is good.
 There should be 1-2 tsp of oil with the onions) and 1 tsp black pepper.
-Mix until the beans are all mashed.
+Mix until incorporated.
 Roll into 1 inch balls and set aside.

 - To make the dough, mix together glutinous rice flour, salt and 3 tbsp onion oil.
 Add water 1/2 cup at a time until a dough forms.
 It should be a little tacky, but not stick to your fingers.